elunna/nerfhack-changelog/README.md

 * alchemists can alchemize acid potions
 * alhoons were covetous in EvilHack, now they move normally but faster
 * alhoons can now displace monsters
+* arch-viles are fast and lethal L class monsters that can cast fire pillar from a distance and revive monsters
 * assassin bugs are stronger than SLASHEM
 * athols have increased size, weight, and nutrition
 * athols are now strong, berserk, flank, and have infravision
 * byahkees were recolored to yellow
 * chickenrats are basically reskinned rabid rats.
 They always spawn rabid and can jump
+* Some deepest ones are guaranteed on the plane of water
 * elven clerics were known as elven wizards in EvilHack
 * giant praying mantis now ignores all magical scaring
 * grave trolls can spawn in graves/graveyards